lukeinator42/transfer_learning_sound_classification/blog_post.md

 The other nice thing about using the spectrogram is that we have now changed the problem into one of image classification, which has seen lots of breakthroughs recently.

 Here is a script that will convert each wav file into a spectrogram.
-Each spectrogram is stored in a folder corresponding to it's category.
+Each spectrogram is stored in a folder corresponding to its category.

 ```
 import csv